-Craigslist is Your Friend: Get on Craiglist and search for terms like “weight set,” “Olympic weights,” etc. You may be surprised at what you find: people are always selling exercise equipment and you can save a lot of money if you’re patient.
+Craigslist is Your Friend: Get on Craiglist and search for terms like “weight set,” “Olympic weights,” etc. I’d also advise you to see if there are any buy/sale (or yard sale) Facebook groups for your city.
+You may be surprised at what you find: people are always selling exercise equipment and you can save a lot of money if you’re patient.
 I bought a power rack, bench, Olympic barbell, and 160 lb. of weights for around 400 bucks (pictured below–with some extra plates I picked up at Walmart).
 Is this a top-of-the-line squat rack?
 Nope.
 But it is more than adequate for us.

 Stick with the Basics: I’d recommend starting with a power rack.
 I would have considered buying something like this Body-Solid Pro Power Rack if I hadn’t found such a good deal on Craigslist.
 The nice thing about a rack is the versatility: you can use it for squats, bench press, rack pulls, pull-ups, and the list goes on.
 Add an Olympic barbell, a good bench, and some weights and you’re good to go.
 You could buy this whole set (rack, bench and weights) for the sake of convenience if you have the money.

 Think of Inexpensive Additions: Trying to duplicate what you’d find in a commercial gym will get costly.
 But there are a lot of things you can buy that don’t really cost much.
 As I mentioned earlier, I

 plan to buy this trap bar. (update–I bought it and love it).
 I also plan to buy more plates and maybe even some heavier kettlebells.
 But some things are even less expensive: an ab wheel and an exercise ball are both extremely effective ways to train your “core” (abdominal and oblique muscles) that hardly cost anything.